-Plaintiffs argue that the allegations in the Amended Complaint as to Wilson's stock sales, their timing, and the Board's knowledge of those sales, coupled with more general allegations about Wilson's control and influence over the Board, are sufficient to plead demand futility as to all Director Defendants.
+Plaintiffs argue that their particularized allegations in the Amended Complaint as to Wilson's stock sales, their timing, and the Board's knowledge of Day's impending departure, coupled with Wilson's control and influence over the Board more generally, are sufficient to plead demand futility as to all Director Defendants.
 (Id. at 18-19.)
-According to plaintiffs, "the only reasonable, common sense, pragmatic inference fairly drawn from the facts is that the Board cannot act independently or with disinterest here."
+As the argument goes, "the only reasonable, common sense, pragmatic inference fairly drawn from the facts is that the Board cannot act independently or with disinterest here."
 (Id. at 19.)
-At oral argument, plaintiffs' counsel articulated this argument more bluntly: demand is excused as to at least the four Director Defendants who were members of the Audit Committee because they failed to take any punitive action toward Wilson after learning of his June 2013 trading, and that this failure shows both domination and control by Wilson and a substantial likelihood of liability for these Director Defendants.
-(See 4/4/14 Tr. at 59-66.)